TriliumNext/Docs/Wiki/error-logs.md

 Providing sensitive data
 ------------------------

-If you don't feel comfortable attaching the logs or anything sensitive to the public GitHub issues, feel free to mail them to [zadam.apps@gmail.com](#root/N3Zt66yETj9g)
+If you don't feel comfortable attaching the logs or anything sensitive to the public GitHub issues, feel free to contact the devs in our Matrix [support channel](https://github.com/TriliumNext/Notes#-discuss-with-us).

 Use this email to also provide anything which could assist in analysing the bug - e.g. files/images/ZIPs being imported or [anonymized database](anonymized-database.md).